voltrb/volt-editable-text/README.md

 # Volt Editable Text Component

+**Note** Currently this only supports Volt 0.8.x, updates for 0.9.x coming soon.

 Provides a component that displays text, but becomes editable in a field when clicked on.

 ## Usage